Death Ship (1980 film)

 Death Ship is a 1980 horror film directed by Alvin Rakoff and starring Richard Crenna, George Kennedy, Nick Mancuso, Sally Ann Howes, Kate Reid, Victoria Burgoyne, and Saul Rubinek in an early role.
-The screenplay by John Robins was based on a story by Jack Hill and David P. Lewis.
+The screenplay by John Robins was based on a story by co-written by Jack Hill.

-A British-Canadian co-production, the film was shot on-location in Dauphin Island, Alabama; Quebec City, Quebec; and the Gulf of Mexico.
-It was director Rakoff's only horror film, and upon release received mixed-to-negative reviews, but is considered a cult classic.
+A British-Canadian co-production, the film was shot on-location off of Dauphin Island, Alabama and in Quebec City.
+It was director Rakoff's only horror film, and upon release received mixed-to-negative reviews, but has developed a cult following.

 Plot

 Prickly Captain Ashland is leading his cruise ship on his final voyage, attended by his replacement, Trevor Marshall, who brought his family along.
 In the middle of the night following a routine Caribbean route, their radar detects a mysterious black freighter on a collision course that matches their heading regardless of evasive maneuvers.
 Despite Ashland's best efforts, the ships collide, sinking the cruise ship and taking most of her crew and passengers with it.

 The next day, a handful of survivors — Marshall, his wife Margaret, their children Robin and Ben, a young officer named Nick and his love interest Lori, the ship's comic Jackie, and a passenger, Mrs. Morgan — are adrift on a large wreckage.
 Ashland surfaces nearby, and he is brought aboard, barely conscious.
 Later, the survivors come upon the black freighter, unaware it is the ship that attacked them.
 Finding a boarding ladder slung from the stern, they climb aboard, but not before the ladder plunges into the sea as the officers try to climb it with the injured Ashland.
 When all are finally aboard, Jackie tries to rally the survivors with humor, but a cable seizes him by the ankle, and he is swung outboard by one of the ship's cranes, which lowers him into the water before cutting him loose, to be swept astern and lost.

 Shocked, the survivors explore the corridors of the empty, echoing vessel, finding only cobwebs and 1930s memorabilia.
 Hatches open and close by themselves, and lights go on and off while a swinging block knocks out Nick, who is exploring above deck.
 Meanwhile, a delirious Ashland hears a mysterious, disembodied voice speaking to him in German.
 The others finally set up in a dusty bunk room and separate to retrieve supplies and the injured captain.
 Mrs. Morgan finds a gramophone and a movie projector that suddenly turn on.
 While watching the film (1936's Everything Is Rhythm) and eating a piece of hard candy from one of the ship's cupboards, she begins decomposing and becomes grotesquely deformed.
 Terrified, she stumbles back to the bunk room, where a possessed Ashland strangles her.